binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Offerings

-* total-captcha, (needs hyp0-link like the others?) depends on node-canvas.
+* [total-captcha](https://www.npmjs.com/package/total-captcha) depends on node-canvas.
 Have to install cairo first, but why?
 No explanation.
 Very little of anything here.
 Move on.
 How does this work?
 Do not know.
 What type is it?
 Presume text recognition.
 * [easy-captcha](https://www.npmjs.com/package/easy-captcha) is a text recognition offering generating images
 * [simple-captcha](https://www.npmjs.com/package/simple-captcha) looks like another text recognition offering.
 I really do not want to be writing image files to my server.
 * [node-captcha](https://www.npmjs.com/package/node-captcha) depends on canvas.
 By the look of the package this is another text recognition in a generated image.